ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

-= 1.9 (02 Aug 2019) =
+= 1.9 (03 Aug 2019) =

-* Major Feature: Allow users to manually add reviews in our reviews module #325
+* Major Feature: Reviews Module :- Allow users to manually add reviews from more than 80+ platforms and show it on the website with schema markup #325
 * Added: FAQ schema type #402
 * Added: Upgrade to premium as a menu item in the SD #343
+* Enhancement: If the plguins which are in compatibility section are active than respective checkbox should be checked #353
+* Enhancement: Added Post Tags inside schema markup (Urgent) #389
+* Enhancement: Sub business type should have "LocalBusiness" type as well #380
+* Enhancement: Added validation message in default data #369
+* Enhancement: Added validation message in phone number #369
+* Enhancement: Added some more fields in the product schema #360
 * Bug Fixed: Error in Breadcrumb when using custom post type #403
 * Bug Fixed: Automatically smaller titles which is created as a validation error of "Headline String Too Long" in NewsArticle #396
 * Bug Fixed: Do not need to add organization schema markup on every page #395